AkhileshThite/figment-articles/Deploying-and-Debugging-the-Smart-Contracts-on-Polygon.md

 ## Deploy Smart Contracts
 * Command: `truffle migrate --network matic`<br>
-If you're deploying it second time then deploy with this command just to **reset** and avoid json errors.<br>
+If you're deploying it for the second time then deploy with this command just to **reset** and avoid JSON errors.<br>
 * Command: `truffle migrate --network matic --reset`

 If everything worked fine, you'll see something like this: